jenniesf/travel-img/README.md

 <br><br>
 <ul>
   <li>Use Bootstrap framework and read and research documentation</li>
+  <li>Use Express-session to use a cookie to store session id in browser</li>
   <li>Use Passport for user authentication</li>
   <li>Use Multer middleware for handling multipart/form-data to upload files</li>
   <li>Use Cloudinary to host user images</li>